 The way we work and communicate today lends itself to a nomadic lifestyle.
 Remote work has become more commonplace, companies have become more flexible and technology has solved problems that prevented workers from traveling in years gone by.
 More and more global brands are offering opportunities for employees to travel and work from anywhere and employees value flexibility over other perks, such as high wages.
 A recent report revealed that 80% of employees wanted to work for companies that allow their workforce to work remotely.

 Several countries, including Indonesia and Brazil, have responded to the growing popularity of nomadic lifestyles by offering nomad visas to actively encourage skilled workers to visit and explore.
 It has never been easier for those who want to roam while they work to balance career and travel goals.
+Feeling stuck?
+Start with this article on helpful tips for moving abroad.

 Combine your career with travel directly